papatangosierra/serifu/README.md

 - A translator can compose all of their scripts, regardless of the client publisher, in Serifu, and let software translate it into a given publisher's style sheet prior to submission.
 - Any of the considerable breadth of tools available for text editing can easily be used for Serifu.
 - A specialized Serifu text editor--coming soon--can take advantage of the predictable structure to offer features like automatic page and panel numbering, character name autocomplete, and lots more.
-- The rigorously predictable format allows script text to be presented to the letterer or book designer in a variety of vastly more convenient ways than a word processing document.
+- The rigorously predictable format allows script text to be presented to the letterer or book designer in a variety of more convenient ways than a word-processing document.

-## The Serifu Roadmap

-I am currently working on a Javascript-based parser for the Serifu language, which I will first be integrating into a web-based editor.
-I'm using Marijn Haverbeke's [Lezer](https://lezer.codemirror.net) to implement the parser, and [CodeMirror](https://codemirror.net/6/) to build the editor.

-Once the parser and editor are approximately duplicating the functionality of [my first attempt at Serifu](https://serifu-prototype.glitch.me), I will move on to a rewrite of [the InDesign extension](https://www.youtube.com/watch?v=yGyYkDYovlY) that enables automatic sequential text placement of script lines, which is one of the main raisons d'être of this project.

-The markup rules described in this document are not yet set in stone, and there is still considerable latitude for adjustment. **If you are a manga translator, letterer, or editor, and you have feedback or thoughts on Serifu, please feel free to get in touch.**

 ## The current Serifu rules